Series Of Public Hearings Continues Across LESCO Region - UrduPoint

 Series Of Public Hearings Continues Across LESCO Region

-LAHORE, (UrduPoint / Pakistan Point News - 6th Sep, 2024) On the special instructions of the Ministry of Power Division, a series of open Kachehry (public/customers hearings) are being held in the LESCO region with the aim of solving problems faced by the consumers in electricity bills and other matters immediately.
+LAHORE, (UrduPoint / Pakistan Point News - 11th Sep, 2024) On the special instructions of the Ministry of Power Division, a series of open kutchehries (public/customers hearings) are being held in the LESCO region with the aim of solving the problems faced by the consumers in electricity bills and other matters immediately.

-Chief Executive Engineer Shahid Haider said here Friday that public/customers hearings are being conducted in all eight circles of LESCO.
-The public is also being informed about this in advance through the media.
+Chief Executive Engineer Shahid Haider said here Wednesday that public/customers hearings are being conducted in all eight circles of LESCO.
+The public is also being informed about this in advance through the media panaflexes.

-All the SDOs along with their teams are ensuring regular holding of open kachehry in their sub divisions on daily basis.

-Superintending Engineers (SEs) and Executive Engineers (X-Ens) are reviewing these public hearings.
-Total 1393 complaints of various types were received in the open kachehry held on Wednesday out of which 1383 complaints were redressed on the spot, he added.
+All SDOs, along with their teams, are ensuring regular holding of open courts in their sub-divisions on daily basis.
+Superintending Engineers (SEs) and Executive Engineers (XENs) are reviewing these the public hearings.
+Total 1,380 complaints of various types were received at the open court held on Wednesday, out of which 1,374 complaints were redressed on-the-spot.

-It should be noted that Chief Executive LESCO Engineer Shahid Haider himself is also making a surprise visit to the open kachehry along with his team.
-The customers welcomed this initiative of LESCO and hoped that the company will continue to make all possible efforts for the convenience of the customers in the future.

 Recent Stories